-Standby Mode (in the Advanced1 menu) Select Network ON to enable the projector to be monitored and controlled over a network, as described in Chapter 5, when it's in standby mode (plugged in but not turned on).
+■ Standby Mode (in the Advanced1 menu)

+Select Network ON to enable the projector to be monitored and controlled over a network, as described in Chapter 5, when it's in standby mode (plugged in but not turned on and not in full sleep mode).

-This setting also lets you view images on an external monitor during standby, if the monitor has been connected to the projector's Monitor Out port (see page 28).
-The projector does not go into full sleep mode (see page 43) when this setting is in effect.
+This setting also lets you view images on an external monitor during standby, if the monitor has been connected to the projector's Monitor Out port (see page 32).
+The projector does not go into full sleep mode (see page 47) when this setting is in effect.

-Network (in the Advanced2 menu) Used for managing the projector over a network (see Chapter 5).
+Network (in the Advanced2 menu)

+Used for managing the projector over a network (see Chapter 5).
 If the network assigns addresses automatically, turn on DHCP.
 Otherwise, turn off DHCP and enter the projector's IP Address, Subnet Mask, and Gateway Address, if applicable.